Marek Larwood: Films

 Larwood made a cameo appearance as an amateur magician in the 2007 film Magicians.

-Podcasts
+Online

+Larwood has regularly made content on YouTube.
+He has both his personal channel with sketches, and The Cool Dudes Walking Club, where he chronicles walks around the UK.

-Larwood presented a weekly podcast on classic and current films, Film Fandango, initially with fellow comedian David Reed and occasional guest host Danielle Ward, then with just Reed (when Ward left to have a baby), and then finally on his own.
+He also presented a weekly podcast on classic and current films, Film Fandango, with fellow comedian David Reed and Danielle Ward.
+He then presented his own podcast Marek Makes a Movie.